Medically reviewed by Drugs.com. Last updated on Sep 3, 2023.

 - An echocardiogram is a type of ultrasound.
 Sound waves are used to check for fluid around your heart.

 - An x-ray, CT scan, or MRI helps show if there is fluid around your heart.
-You may be given dye to help the pictures show up better.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+You may be given contrast liquid to help the pictures show up better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 - Pulmonary artery catheterization measures the pressure in your pulmonary arteries.
 It shows how well your heart is working.